 The Lilacs are typically shrubs that can vary from 6 to 12 feet in height, but the Japanese Tree Lilac can reach 30 feet.
 With selective trimming, these taller Lilacs can become a spectacular flowering tree!

-This season, we offer the Common Purple Lilac.
-Why just this one with all of the beautiful hybrids to choose from?
+This season, we offer the Japanese Tree Lilac, and the Common Purple Lilac.
+Why just these two with all of the beautiful hybrids to choose from?
 Our expertise are the fast-growing trees, and we try to promote true species and less of the hybrids.
 Perhaps later on, we will grow more types, we do enjoy them, but our favorite is the Common Purple Lilac.
 The Purple Lilac can be planted across most of the country, from Zones 3 to 9, and it will grow up to about 15 feet tall.
 The flowers nice and fragrant, so this is the shrub of choice!

 How to grow these.
 Simply stated, these grow best in moist well-drained fertile soils with full sun.
 Most soils can be alright, but plenty of water and some added fertilizer will improve their growth and survival.
 If your soils are rocky, heavy clay, or very sandy, then add compost or other materials mixed into the planting spot.
 Planting instructions are included with each order, or can be read on the Nursery webpage.